 However, because the number of tickets released each morning from Tuesday to Sunday is limited, it’s still not easy to get entry to Chairman Mao Memorial Hall.

 First, locals often use WeChat.
 The official service account and mini program let you book 1–6 days in advance.
-I noticed, though, you need both a Chinese ID and a local phone number.
+I noticed, though, you need a local phone number.
 In addition, the system asks for real-name details before confirming the reservation.

 Meanwhile, as foreign visitors, people have another option.
 Next, I discovered the International Visitors Desk.
 It sits at the southeast corner of the hall.
 If you are lucky, you arrive with your passport between 8:00 AM and noon, and staff may help you secure a same-day ticket.